martyna-boruslawska/Monopoly/docs/issues/2026-04-27-chance-and-community-chest.md

-Homework: Chance and Community Chest cards
+Chance and Community Chest cards

 The board already contains `Chance` and `Community Chest` tiles, and the project data model already lists the card types.
 The engine still does not resolve those spaces, which means the simulation cannot represent a full Monopoly match.